2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 As we come to the Lord morning by morning, something fills us to the brim.
 We also have a surplus (Exo.
 16:??), and this surplus is bread to God.

 As we behold the Lord each morning, we are being transformed (2 Cor.
 3:18).

+## Sweetness

+When we come to the Lord in the morning, we should experience his sweetness.